pavedroad-io/blueprints/microservices/ga/datamgr/docs/cheatsheet.md

 ```

 # Creating a pod on the fly via yaml
-This examples uses the run command with the --genertor options.
+This examples uses the run command with the --generator options.
 It asks for a type of run-pod/v1 using the container tutum/dnsutils.
 The --dry-run option executes without deploying to the k8s cluster and we redirect the output to dnsutils.yaml

 ```bash
 $ kubectl run dnsutils --generator=run-pod/v1 --image=tutum/dnsutils --dry-run -o yaml > dnsutil.yaml